 One of the biggest concerns for food processing plants is battling bacteria on equipment and other surfaces.
 According to a recent study by the Institute of Food Research, liquids from chicken carcasses in poultry products can lead to a persistent increase in campylobacter.

-Campylobacter is a common bacteria found in raw or undercooked poultry meat or cross-contamination items, the U.S. Center of Disease Control reported.
-The bacterium affects more than 1.3 million people each year and food processing plants work diligently to protect consumers from the illness.
+Campylobacter is a common bacteria found in raw or undercooked poultry meat or cross-contamination items, the U.S. Center for Disease Control reported.
+Annually, the bacterium affects more than 1.5 million people, and food processing plants work diligently to protect consumers from the illness.

 Helen Brown, lead on the IFR study, said these infectious liquids are often collected through defrosting stages for chicken carcasses.
 The bacteria can attach to glass, polystyrene and stainless steel to form biofilms and threaten work environments.